syukronarie/react-vite-ts-boilerplate/README.md

 # react-vite-ts-boilerplate

+This is a Reactjs Boilerplate using vitejs as compiler and TypeScript

 Here you can clone and start your react project using vite as Next Generation Frontend Tooling.

 What you can get from this boilerplate 😀🥳